 The maximum load during a specified period of time.

 Business entities engaged in buying, selling, and marketing electricity.
-Power marketers do not usually own generating or transmission facilities.
+Power marketers may or may not own generating facilities.
 Power marketers, as opposed to brokers, take ownership of the electricity and are involved in interstate trade.
 These entities file with the Federal Energy Regulatory Commission for status as a power marketer.

 An association of two or more interconnected electric systems having an agreement to coordinate operations and planning for improved reliability and efficiencies.

-When a customer fails to pay an alternative retail electric supplier (ARES), the ARES eventually returns the customer to the electric utility, the customer continues to receive electric service, and the ARES may have to initiate ocstly litigation to recover its uncollectibles.
-In a purchase of receivables (“POR”) program, the utility purchases the receivables of an ARES at a discount rate equal to the utility’s actual uncollectible rate.
-This discount rate is then offset from the monthly payments the utility makes to the ARES and is subject to a periodic reconciliation process.
+In a purchase of receivables (“POR”) program, the utility purchases the receivables of a retail supplier at a discount rate equal to the utility’s actual uncollectible rate percentage.
+This discount rate is then offset from the monthly payments the utility makes to the retail supplier and is subject to a periodic reconciliation process.

-The value of property upon which a utility is permitted to earn a specified rate of return as established by a regulatory authority.
-The rate base generally represents the value of property used by the utility in providing service and may be calculated by any one or a combination of the following accounting methods: fair value, prudent investment, reproduction cost, or original cost.
+The value of capital investment upon which a utility is permitted to earn a specified rate of return as established by a regulatory authority.
+The rate base generally represents the value of capital used by the utility in providing service and may be calculated by anyone or a combination of the following accounting methods: fair value, prudent investment, reproduction cost, or original cost.
 Depending on which method is used, the rate base includes cash, working capital, materials and supplies, and deductions for accumulated provisions for depreciation, contributions in aid of construction, customer advances for construction, accumulated deferred income taxes, and accumulated deferred investment tax credits.
+In restructured (competitive) markets, utilities typically no longer place generating assets into the rate base.

-A utility industry concept that the Federal Energy Regulatory Commission embraced for the certification of voluntary groups that would be responsible for transmission planning and use on a regional basis.
+A wholesale power industry concept that the Federal Energy Regulatory Commission embraced for the certification of voluntary groups of transmission and generation owners that would be responsible for transmission planning and grid reliability rules use on a regional basis.
+Also called an Independent System Operator (ISO).

 The governmental function of controlling or directing economic entities through the process of rulemaking and adjudication.

 The process of replacing a monopoly system of electric utilities with competing sellers, allowing individual retail customers to choose their electricity supplier but still receive delivery over the power lines of the local utility.
-It includes the reconfiguration of the vertically-integrated electric utility.
+It includes the restructuring of the vertically integrated electric utility.

 The concept under which multiple sellers of electric power can sell directly to end-use customers and the process and responsibilities necessary to make it occur.